Home » Skin Care » Skin Disease » Skin Cancer Prevention

 Symptoms of Melanoma Skin Cancer

-• Three-fourths of all cancer-related deaths are due to melanoma skin cancer and early skin cancer detection is the most effective way at treating the disease
+• Three-fourths of all skin cancer-related deaths are due to melanoma skin cancer and early skin cancer detection is the most effective way at treating the disease

 • A routine skin cancer screening or check will help with detection.
 Look for any skin abnormality such as asymmetry in moles and the appearance of lesions or sores to help you determine if you have any possible skin cancer warning signs